Shani48/notebook/README.md

 + Add or concate two lists using + operator
 + Replace list items using index operator
 + Replace multiple list items using slicing

+## if..else condition
+#### if statement is a programming conditional statement that, if proved true, performs a function or displays information.
++ Conditional operators for if
++ if..elif..else
++ Ternary operator